NixOS/cabal2nix/README.md

 `file:///local/path/pkg.cabal` URI that doesn't depend on network access.
-However, if the source hash is not already in `cabal2nix`'s cache or provided using the `--sha256` option, `cabal2nix` still needs to download the source code to compute the hash, which obviously still causes network traffic.
-Run the utility with `--help` to see the complete list of supported command line flags.
+However, if the source hash is not already in `cabal2nix`'s cache or provided using the `--sha256` option, `cabal2nix` still needs to download the source code to compute the hash, which still causes network traffic.
+Run the utility with `--help` to see the complete list of supported command-line flags.

-Detailed instructions how to use those generated files with Nix can be found at https://nixos.org/nixpkgs/manual/#how-to-create-nix-builds-for-your-own-private-haskell-packages.
+Detailed instructions on how to use those generated files with Nix can be found at https://nixos.org/nixpkgs/manual/#how-to-create-nix-builds-for-your-own-private-haskell-packages.

-`cabal2nix` can also build derivations for projects from other sources than hackage.
-You only need to provide an URI that points to a cabal project.
-The most common usecase for this is probably to generate a derivation for a project on the local file system:
+`cabal2nix` can also build derivations for projects from other sources than Hackage.
+You only need to provide a URI that points to a cabal project.
+The most common use-case for this is probably to generate a derivation for a project on the local file system:

     $ cabal get mtl-2.2.1 && cd mtl-2.2.1
     $ cabal2nix .